 Natural persons are considered residents in Colombia for tax purposes if they meet any of the following conditions:

-• Staying continuously or discontinuously in the country for more than 183 calendar days, including days of entry and exit, during any period of 365 consecutive calendar days.
+- Staying in Colombia continuously or intermittently for more than 183 calendar days within any 365-day period, including days of entry and exit, establishes tax residency.

-• Persons registered in the Colombian diplomatic service or related to persons registered in the diplomatic service and who, by the Vienna Convention on Diplomatic Relations, are partially or exempt from income tax.
+- Exceptions apply to individuals registered in the Colombian diplomatic service or those related to them, who, under the Vienna Convention on Diplomatic Relations, are partially or fully exempt from income tax.

 What taxes must I pay if I am a foreigner in Colombia?

-A foreigner classified as a tax resident in Colombia must pay income tax on income from national and foreign sources and on assets owned inside and outside the country (real estate property, vehicles, money in banks).
+A foreigner classified as a tax resident in Colombia is required to pay income tax on earnings from both national and foreign sources, as well as on assets held inside and outside the country (such as real estate, vehicles, and bank deposits).

-Despite the above, does not mean that the foreigner must necessarily declare the income obtained in countries other than Colombia since there are double taxation treaties and tax discounts for taxes paid abroad, as explained below.
+However, this does not necessarily mean that a foreigner must declare all income earned outside Colombia, as there are double taxation treaties and tax credits available for taxes paid abroad, which we explain below.

-For example, if I am a foreign resident and have income from leasing my properties in Colombia, which exceeded $53,206,000 in 2022.
-In that case, I should declare income in the year 2023 calendar established by the DIAN
+For example, if I am a foreign resident and earn rental income from my properties in Colombia exceeding $58,184,000 in 2024, I must declare income in the 2025 tax calendar established by the DIAN.

 What taxes do I have to pay if I am a foreigner, NOT a resident of Colombia?

-Furthermore, when a non-resident foreigner has one or more permanent establishments or branches in the country (a permanent place of business located in the country where he performs all or part of his activity), he must file a tax declaration for each of those establishments or branches.
+If a non-resident foreigner operates one or more permanent establishments or branches in Colombia—meaning they have a fixed place of business where they conduct part or all of their economic activity—they are required to file a tax declaration for each establishment or branch.

-For example, Dave works as a digital nomad; during his stay in Colombia as a tourist, he set up a coworking space to work from Colombia, lending the spread to others for their coworking jobs.
-Although Dave is not a resident, the mere fact of having a permanent establishment obliges him to file income tax returns for his coworking space.
+Dave, a digital nomad, visited Colombia as a tourist and decided to set up a coworking space to work from while renting out desks to other remote workers.
+Even though Dave is not a tax resident, the fact that he operates a permanent business in Colombia makes him liable to file income tax returns for his coworking space.

 Double taxation treaties